What Is an Edge Server and How Does it Work?

 An edge server is a piece of hardware that performs data computation at the end (or "edge") of a network.
 Like a regular server, an edge server can provide compute, networking, and storage functions.

 Edge servers process data physically close to the end-users and on-site apps, so these devices process requests faster than a centralized server.
-Instead of sending unprocessed data on a trip to and from a data center, these devices process raw data and return content to client machines.
-As a result, edge servers provide snappier performance, lower latency, shorter loading times.
+Instead of sending unprocessed data to and from a data center, these devices process raw data and return content directly to client machines.
+As a result, edge servers provide snappier performance, lower latency, and shorter loading times.

 There are two types of edge servers:

-• Edge compute servers: This server type provides compute resources at the network's edge.
-While a CDN server only delivers static web content, an edge compute server provides functionalities needed for IoT apps.
+• Edge compute servers.
+This server type provides compute resources at the network's edge.
+While a CDN server only delivers static web content, an edge compute server provides the necessary computing capabilities for IoT apps.

 Keep in mind that there is a difference between edge servers and devices.
 The term "edge device" refers to hardware that provides an entry point to a network (such as a router or switch).